What is the issue?

 Fax: (580) 581-2941

-Given the space available, we encourage you to register for the event in advance by clicking here
+Given the space available, we encourage you to register for the event in advance.

 This program is funded in part by the Oklahoma Humanities Council (OHC) and the We People Initiative of the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed during Public Policy Forum VI do not necessarily represent those of OHC or NEH.
 We also thank the Cameron University Lectures and Concerts Program for partial funding of the event.
 We thank them all for their support and encouragement of the project.